touero/opsariichthys-bidens/README.md

 ## Usage

-if it is the first time to run, you should create a database in sqlite.
-In the end, it will be created in `/database`
+If it is the first time to run, you should create a database in sqlite.
+In the end, it will be created in `/database`.
 ```shell
 python run.py -c true
 ```

-And then you can run it locally
+And then you can run it locally.
 ```shell
 python run.py
 ```

 If you want to run it in docker
+> [!Important] You should make sure the database is created first.

 ```shell
 python docker_run.py
 ```